Ananstra/RustIRCBot/README.md

 This function is meant to print a brief description of the plugin to the specified channel.

+> print_help(client: &IrcClient, channel: &str) {...}

+This function is meant to print a detailed help message to the specified channel.

 A simple example of a plugin can be found in the example_plugin directory.